dibyendumajumdar/ravi/readthedocs/lua_bytecode_reference.rst

   R(A+3)                               CI->base  [ fixed arg 1 ]   CI->base [ local 1    ]
   R(A+4)                                         [ local 1     ]

-Results returned by the function call is placed in a range of registers starting from R(A).
+Results returned by the function call are placed in a range of registers starting from R(A).
 If C is 1, no return results are saved.
 If C is 2 or more, (C-1) return values are saved.
 If C is 0, then multiple return results are saved.
 In this case the number of values to save is determined by one of following ways:

 * A C function returns an integer value indicating number of results returned so for C function calls this is used (see the value of ``n`` passed to `luaD_poscall() <http://www.lua.org/source/5.3/ldo.c.html#luaD_poscall>`_ in `luaD_precall() <http://www.lua.org/source/5.3/ldo.c.html#luaD_precall>`_)